 - If using a One Shot Color (OSC) camera, the balance is more important.
 The source should have strong content of each color (R, G, & B).
 This is necessary because the OSC imager will be capturing all the colors at once, so you can’t control the exposure time for each color, and yet each color must be well represented in the data.

 A very handy utility to check this is in a progam called Fitswork.
-Fitswork is free (at least at the time of this writing it is) and it availible HERE.
+Fitswork is free (at least at the time of this writing it is) and it available HERE.
 There is a function in that program called “Show a Pixelline as Diagram”.
 It will show the PVs on line you draw across the image.
-Here is an example
+Here is an example:

 In this case the RGB balance is just fine.
-I’ve had sources that were badly red deficient and it was very difficult to correct the image.
+I’ve had light sources for taking flats that were badly red deficient and it was very difficult to correct the image.
 So if you’re using an OSC camera, be sure to check your light source.

 Okay, so a couple ways to shoot flats:

 - My favorite… T-shirt flats: With your camera at focus and in the same position of your Lights, drape a layer or two of a clean T-shirt over your objective. with a rubber band or other elastic, make sure there are no wrinkles.
 Point the scope to clear sky away from the sun.
 Adjust the exposure level to hit the half saturation point and then capture enough images to stack to a clean master, 8 to 20 frames should be enough.
 I like to adjust the light getting to the camera (by where I point the scope, or number of cloth layers) so I can set the exposure time somewhere between 0.5 to 2 seconds.

 - If I can’t wait ’til dawn: I use a laptop screen positioned close to the scope objective.
 I just get the laptop to display a white screen (open a text editor for example), point the scope at it, adjust the exposure and shoot.
 It works well.
 Some folks also drape a T-shirt over the objective to help diffuse the light more.